 Cooperative Collection Development

-- This service provides schools with direct access to e-reference books which are electronic version of hardcover reference books that gives users the advantage of searchability and access by multiple users simultaneously.
-The Virtual Reference Library includes access to TumbleBooks Library, Gale Virtual Reference Library and World Book Online.
+Virtual Resource Library - This service provides schools with direct access to e-reference books which are electronic version of hardcover reference books that gives users the advantage of searchability and access by multiple users simultaneously.
+The Virtual Resource Library includes Gale Virtual Reference Library, TumbleBooks Library, and TumbleCloud Library.

 - an interactive dictionary and thesaurus that creates word maps that blossom with meanings and branch to related words.
 Teachers have the ability to create customized word lists and spelling bees.